Walter Bonatti: Life after professional climbing: Reporter and explorer

-Most of these adventure are described in his book In terre lontane.
+Most of these adventures are described in his book In terre lontane.

 The union with Rossana Podestà

 In 1980 Bonatti met the former actress Rossana Podestà in Rome and they soon relocated to Dubino, a small town in the Alps.

-Bonatti, aged 81, died alone at a private clinic where the hospital management would not allow his partner of more than 30 years spend the last minutes of his life together because the two were not married.
+Bonatti, aged 81, died alone at a private clinic where the hospital management would not allow his partner of more than 30 years to spend the last minutes of his life together because the two were not married.
 His funeral took place in Lecco on 18 September 2011, where he was cremated and the ashes interred in the cemetery of Porto Venere.

 Climbing philosophy

 Walter Bonatti called his climbing philosophy "The pursuit with the extremely hard".
 He pulled off a fantastic number of audacious ascents plus more remarkably survived some horrific climbs that killed some of his associates.
-The underlying idea of his approach was to accept to climb the mountain hard as it is, with fair means and in the simplest and most aesthetic way possible.
-In an interview left to John Crace of The Guardian on 30 June 2010 he said: Modern equipment is so technically advanced you can climb anything if you put your mind to it.
+The underlying idea of his approach was to accept climbing the mountain hard as it is, with fair means and in the simplest and most aesthetic way possible.
+In an interview left to John Crace of The Guardian on 30 June 2010, he said: Modern equipment is so technically advanced you can climb anything if you put your mind to it.
 The impossible has been removed from the equation.

 He was always fiercely opposed to the use of expansion bolts.
 Reinhold Messner shared Bonatti's approach and stated in the book The Murder of the Impossible that "Expansion bolts contribute to the decline of alpinism".

 In his book The Mountains of My Life Walter Bonatti writes: